Hispanic Studies

 Credit: 1

-HSP-220 Int Topics in Comparative Politics
+HSP-220 International Topics in Comparative Politics

 Topics vary with each scheduled offering.
 Refer to Student Planning's section information for descriptions of individual offerings, and applicability to distribution requirements.